A great place to live and work

 For many years, the Stuttgart Region has enjoyed the highest employment figures in Germany.
 The area employs more people in R&D than anywhere else in Europe.
 There are many technology-driven companies, presenting outstanding opportunities for skilled professionals, particularly in natural sciences and IT.

-This is the case for the region’s major international players, as well as many local innovative SMEs – these „unsung heroes“ are often market leaders in their field.
-Moreover, the Stuttgart Region leads the way when it comes to salaries.
+This is the case for the region's major international players, as well as many locally innovative SMEs – these “unsung heroes” are often market leaders in their field.
+Furthermore, the Stuttgart Region leads the way when it comes to salaries.